 Pressure: below the pain threshold

 Start with superficial effleurage in the direction of drainage.
 Because of the size of the masseter muscle, use both thumbs.
 Begin strokes below the lower edge of the zygomatic bone, and end them on the lower edge of the mandible.
-Follow this by kneading of the masseter muscle.
+Follow this with the kneading of the masseter muscle.
 Notice that both index fingers are placed on the anterior edge of the masseter muscle.

 b.
 Friction